 Medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented and up to date.
-Short-dated products would be marked to highlight this.
-But there was a bottle of desloratadine 2.5mg/5ml oral solution that had expired in October 2022.
-This was disposed of during the inspection.
+Short-dated products were appropriately marked.
+Both the month and the year of expiry were marked with stickers on these medicines.